 sales@farahatco.com +9714250025197142500251+ WhatsApp

 VAT stands for Value Added Tax, which is a type of indirect tax that is imposed on the consumption of goods and services.
 VAT is collected by businesses on behalf of the government and is paid by the end consumers.
 VAT was introduced in the UAE on January 1, 2018, at a standard rate of 5%.
 VAT is applied to most sectors of the economy, including real estate.
-However, not all real estate transactions are subject to VAT.
-Depending on the type and purpose of the property, VAT may or may not be charged on rent.

-Different Types of Properties in the UAE - Dubai
+Different Types of Properties in the Dubai, UAE

-• Commercial properties: These are properties that are used for business purposes, such as offices, shops, warehouses, hotels, etc. Commercial properties are subject to VAT at the standard rate of 5%, regardless of whether they are sold or leased.
+• Commercial Properties: These are properties that are used for business purposes, such as offices, shops, warehouses, hotels, etc. Commercial properties are subject to VAT at the standard rate of 5%, regardless of whether they are sold or leased.
 For example, if you rent an office space in a commercial building, you will have to pay VAT on the rent amount to the landlord, who will then remit it to the FTA.

-• Residential properties: These are properties that are used for living purposes, such as apartments, villas, townhouses, etc. Residential properties are generally exempt from VAT, meaning that no VAT is charged or paid on the sale or lease of these properties.
+• Residential Properties: These are properties that are used for living purposes, such as apartments, villas, townhouses, etc. Residential properties are generally exempt from VAT, meaning that no VAT is charged or paid on the sale or lease of these properties.
 However, there are some exceptions to this rule, which will be discussed later.

-• Bare land: This is land that has no development or construction on it.
+• Bare Land: This is land that has no development or construction on it.
 Bare land is also exempt from VAT, and no VAT is charged or paid on the sale or lease of bare land.

-• Charitable properties: These are properties that are owned by a charity and used for a relevant charitable activity.
-Charitable properties are subject to VAT at the zero rate, meaning that no VAT is charged on the sale or lease of these properties, but the charity can claim input tax credit on the expenses related to the property.
+• Charitable Properties: These are properties that are owned by a charity and used for relevant charitable activity.
+Charitable properties are subject to VAT at the zero rate, meaning that no VAT is charged on the sale or lease of these properties, but the charity can claim the input tax credit on the expenses related to the property.
 However, to qualify as a charitable property, the property must meet the following criteria:

-1. the property is owned by a Designated Charity that is registered with the FTA;
+1. The property is owned by a Designated Charity that is registered with the FTA;

-2. the property is used for a Relevant Charitable Activity that is consistent with the objectives of the Designated Charity, and
+2. The property is used for a Relevant Charitable Activity that is consistent with the objectives of the Designated Charity, and

-3. the property is not used to make any taxable supplies.
+3. The property is not used to make any taxable supplies.
 A Designated Charity is a charity that is listed in a Cabinet Decision as being eligible for VAT relief.
 For example, if a mosque is owned by a Designated Charity and used for worship and education, it is a charitable property and is subject to VAT at the zero rate.

-How does VAT Affect the Real Estate Sector?
+How Does VAT Affect the Real Estate Sector?

 The real estate sector is one of the most important sectors in the UAE economy, as it contributes to the development of infrastructure, tourism, and trade.
 The VAT law in the UAE has different implications for different types of real estate transactions, such as: